Disability Alliance BC – An advocacy and information sharing organization for people with disabilities.

 If you would like to receive service in your first language, please contact us.
 Many of our Behaviour Consultants speak additional languages including: Cantonese, Mandarin, Hindi, Farsi, Korean, Spanish, and French.

 British Columbia Aboriginal Network on Disability Society (BCANDS) – An Indigenous not-for-profit charitable society serving the unique and diverse disability, health resource and support service needs of B.C.’s Indigenous population.
 If you are an Indigenous person living with a disability within the province of British Columbia, or are an on-reserve organization requiring health information, resources and support services, BCANDS may be able to assist.
-You can visit their website here for information and links to Indigenous organizations and their responses in relation to the COVID-19 pandemic.
-You can also find details here about the BCANDS Persons with Disabilities (PWD) Program and its partnership with Indigenous Services Canada (ISC).
+You can find details here about the BCANDS Persons with Disabilities (PWD) Program and its partnership with Indigenous Services Canada (ISC).

 S.U.C.C.E.S.S. – A multi-service, multicultural agency that provides services in newcomer settlement, employment, community development, language training, family and youth counselling, affordable housing and seniors care.
 Programs are delivered in culturally appropriate ways to best meet the needs of their clients.

 CAYA BC (Communication Assistance for Youth and Adults) – A province-wide service program that supports adults aged 19 years and older who require an augmentative/alternative communication (AAC) system due to a severe communication disability.

 STEPS Forward’s BC Initiative for Inclusive Post-Secondary Education (BC-IPSE) – Provides inclusion support for students with developmental disabilities to access post-secondary education.

 posAbilities Employment Service – “Fee for service” – Assists job seekers with diverse abilities to prepare for, secure and maintain competitive employment.